 How long is the Hatfield and McCoy Dinner Show?

-The show is 1.5 hours long and 30 minutes for a pre-show dinner service.
-Arrive early, at least 45 minutes prior, to enjoy the feast.
+The full experience is about two hours, including the meal and the main show.
+Arrive early, at least 45 minutes prior, to check in and enjoy the feast.

 Has a Hatfield ever married a McCoy?